CasperLabs/event-store/README.md

 ### Database
 As a database we use MySQL.
 It can be easily set in the master-slave config, so each instance of a Web App has its own read-only instance.
-Only the instance, that populates data from the Event Fetcher needs write access.
+Only the instance, that populates data from the Event Handler needs write access.

 Storage should be designed, so it doesn't store duplicated events.